dimgeorgiev1976/scripts/README.md

 employ an inner function to help it do its work because the inner function does not share the method’s access to the object as its 'this' is bound to the wrong value.
 Fortunately, there is an easy workaround.
 If the method defines a variable and assigns it the value of 'this', the inner function will have access to this through that variable.
-By convention, the name of that variable is that:
+By convention, the name of that variable is 'that':

 # The Constructor Invocation Pattern